MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/database-availability-groups/Restore-DatabaseAvailabilityGroup.md

 ## DESCRIPTION
 You can also use this cmdlet for disaster recovery purposes to restore functionality to a DAG that has lost quorum due to one or more DAG members being offline for an extended period.
 Before running this cmdlet, you must first run the Stop-DatabaseAvailabilityGroup cmdlet.

 The Restore-DatabaseAvailabilityGroup cmdlet can be run against a DAG only when the DAG is configured with a DatacenterActivationMode parameter value of DagOnly.
-For more information about the DatacenterActivationMode parameter, see Datacenter Activation Coordination mode.
+For more information about the DatacenterActivationMode parameter, see Datacenter Activation Coordination mode (https://technet.microsoft.com/library/dd979790.aspx).

 You can use the Set-DatabaseAvailabilityGroup cmdlet to configure the value for the DatacenterActivationMode parameter.